phemex-docs/phemex-docs.github.io/source/includes/_contract.md

 GET /public/products
 ```

-* USD-M perpetual contracts using USD as margin or COIN-M perpetual contracts using COIN as margin
+* COIN-M perpetual contracts using COIN as margin
 * Contract symbols are defined in `.products[]` with **type=Perpetual**.
 * Contract risklimit information are defined in `.risklimits[]`.
 * Contract which delisted has status with 'Delisted' .